ktorio/ktor-documentation/topics/Features.md

 As a request comes in:

 * It is routed to the correct handler via the routing mechanism
-* Before being handed off to the handler, it goes through one or more Features
+* before being handed off to the handler, it goes through one or more Features
-* The handler (application logic) handles the request
+* the handler (application logic) handles the request
-* Before the response is send to the client, it goes through one or more Features
+* before the response is sent to the client, it goes through one or more Features

 ## Routing is a Feature